The Insider's Guide to Buying Property in Costa Rica

 Citizens of countries including the USA, Canada, UK, the EU and most countries in the Caribbean and South America are permitted to remain in Costa Rica for up to 90 days without a visa under a tourist waiver.

-How do I become a resident of Costa Rica?
+- How do you become a resident of Costa Rica?

-Costa Rica offers several temporary residency programmes, all of which do not permit participants to work in Costa Rica and require renewal every 2 years:
+Costa Rica offers several residency programs, all of which provide a pathway to temporary residency in Costa Rica and require renewal every 2 years:

-- Pensionado (Retiree) – requires a minimum monthly income of $1,000 per couple from Social Security or a government guaranteed pension.
+- ‘Pensionado’ Visa – requires a minimum monthly income of US $1,000 per couple from Social Security or a government guaranteed pension.

-- Rentista (Renter) – requires a minimum income of $2,500 per month for a minimum of 2 years from investments guaranteed by a banking institution or a $60,000 deposit in a bank in Costa Rica.
+- ‘Rentista’ Visa – requires a minimum income of US $2,500 per month for a minimum of 2 years from investments guaranteed by a banking institution or a $60,000 deposit in a bank in Costa Rica.

-- Investionista (Investor) – requires a minimum investment of $200,000 in a business or property in Costa Rica.
+- ‘Inversionista’ Visa – requires a minimum investment of US $200,000 in a property or business in Costa Rica.

 After 3 years as a lawful temporary resident, you can apply for permanent residency in Costa Rica.

-How do I become a citizen of Costa Rica?
+- How do you become a citizen of Costa Rica?

 Financially self-sufficient individuals who have lawfully resided in Costa Rica for 5 years (in the case of citizens of other Central American countries, Spain or Latin America) or 7 years (in the case of all other nationalities) are permitted to apply for citizenship by naturalization.